College of Social Sciences and Public Policy

 All departments and programs in the College engage in contract and grant research, and there are often opportunities for work-study employment for qualified undergraduates either on outside-funded research or on University-funded activities.

 The College regularly sends faculty and students to the University's London Study Center, the Florence Study Center, Valencia Study Center, and other international programs throughout the world.
 A semester in either the London, Florence, or Valencia center will usually fit into a student's program of study without delaying graduation and is very appropriate to most of the College's undergraduate programs.
-Other international activities include studies at the University of Costa Rica, the Republic of Panama, Japan, the Netherlands, Croatia, China, and Turkey.
+Other international activities include studies at the University of Costa Rica, the Republic of Panama, Japan, the Netherlands, Croatia, China, Bali, and Turkey.

-- Compliance with general University regulations governing baccalaureate degrees
+- Compliance with general University regulations governing baccalaureate degrees.

-- For the bachelor of arts degree, completion of the special University-wide requirements for that degree
+- For the Bachelor of Arts degree, completion of the special University-wide requirements for that degree.

 Departmental Majors.
 Economics, Geography, Political Science, and Sociology.